Practice 04 · Labs & Prototyping

 What is a two-week Discovery Sprint?

-A two-week Discovery Sprint is a focused engagement where Morvion validates the riskiest part of a product or AI idea with working software, real data, and an honest verdict.
+A two-week Discovery Sprint is a focused engagement where Morvion validates the riskiest part of your product or AI idea with working software, real data, and an honest verdict.
 It is not a slide deck.
-The output is either 'build it, here's how' or 'don't, here's why', both are worth the fee.
-Discovery Sprints work especially well for AI proof-of-concepts, MVP architecture spikes, investor demo builds, and rapid feasibility studies for innovation teams that need evidence before committing to a year of build.
+You leave with either 'build it, here's how' or 'don't, here's why', and both are worth the fee.
+Discovery Sprints work especially well for AI proof-of-concepts, MVP architecture spikes, investor demo builds, and rapid feasibility studies for teams that need evidence before committing to a year of build.

 What this practice delivers.